zanetworker/C-BAS/README.md

 #Description

-The C-BAS is a framework for Authentication, Authorization and Accounting (AAA).
-It encoroprates several sub-frameworks such
+C-BAS is a certificate-based AAA architecture for SDN experimental facilities, which is by design both secure and flexible.
+It incoroprates several sub-frameworks such

 - [OHouse](https://github.com/motine/Ohouse)
 - [OCF](https://github.com/fp7-ofelia/ocf)